 First and foremost, we highly recommended all couples, regardless of orientation, be tested prior to starting your journey.
 This is simply to comply with FDA regulations and identify any potential fertility issues moving forward.

 Once it’s time to begin your fertility journey, one of the most important steps you can take is to find the perfect fertility team for you.
-The right team will be knowledgeable, provide high-quality services, and offer a wealth of options, of course; but most of all, the perfect team will be kind, compassionate, and understanding of your and your partner’s unique needs while providing unyielding care and support regardless of orientation.
+The right team will be knowledgeable, provide high-quality services, and offer a wealth of options, of course.
+But, most of all, the perfect team will be kind, compassionate, and understanding of your and your partner’s unique needs while providing unyielding care and support regardless of orientation.

-When it’s time to begin the process with our clinic, we welcome our LGBT couples to call us for a free Magarelli Fertility™ consult.
+When it’s time to begin the process with our clinic, we welcome our LGBTQ couples to call us for a free Magarelli Fertility™ consult.
 There, we will discuss your needs and concerns while setting the plan in motion on your way to One Healthy Baby™.

 For our same-sex female couples, sperm donation in conjunction with IVF is a fantastic option.
 With IVF, one partner’s eggs can be extracted and fertilized with donor sperm, before being implanted into the other partner’s uterus.
 This allows both women to become mothers of their child.